walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-compose/README.md

 The Compose iOS demo uses Kotlin direct Xcode integration and a local SwiftPM linkage package for native iOS linkage.

+## Local wallet data

+Android and iOS demo targets use the SDK default encrypted local persistence.
+Wallet database files are SQLCipher-encrypted, and SDK-managed database keys live in platform-protected storage.
+During local development, reset wallet state through `MobileWallet.deleteWallet()`, by uninstalling the app, or by deleting the app's local data.

 ## Target status

 - Android and iOS are the supported mobile demo targets for wallet SDK issuance, presentation, platform-backed keys, and persistence.